minhquang5014/graduation-thesis/work_to_do.md

 This file will write down all the TO-DO work that must be done in 2 weeks:

 1. The interface is almost done.
-But add in the command in the main.py file.
-The read_holding_reg doesn't seem to work

-2. Add a small window for auto / manual

-3. light configuration doesn't work - it must read the state from the PLC

-4. in the number of product count, modify the black and white with red, green, and add the color blue
+2. Problem with holding register 17, 18, 19, 20

+3. Problem with the sending signal to PLC holding reg 0, 1, 2, 3, it should update periodically, but it's not

-5. Capture the image of the products
+4. Capture the image of the products

 Check list: